-While the Geminids are the star of December’s meteoric events, don’t forget that the Ursids occur too, peaking on the 22nd.
-The Ursids occur from December 17th to 25th, and their night of peak activity will see a maximum of about 10 meteors per hour.
+While the Geminids are the star of December’s meteoric events, don’t forget that the Ursids occur too, peaking on the 23rd this year.
+The Ursids occur from December 17th to 26th.
+On the night of peak activity (December 23rd this year), you can see a maximum of about 10 meteors per hour.
 This may seem low after the Geminids, but the Ursids are still a respectable and consistent meteor shower late each year.

-December 24 – Close Approach of the Moon & M44
+December 28 – NGC 2232 is Well-Placed & Close Approach of the Moon & Venus

-Do you have questions about night sky events in December?
-Email/contact us!
+Do you have questions about these December night sky events?
+Let us know in the comments!

 Featured photo credit: Kaustav Ghose via Flickr